Svayam Bhagavan: Supporting views

-There is an element of countenance in many Krishna centered traditions to the subordination of Krishna to Vishnu.
-The reasons for that are given that it was the easiest way to accommodate Krishna's human story within the composite Vaishnava theological perspective.
-These "core texts assert and defend the ultimacy of Krishna's identity".
-However inclusion of Krishna in the list of avataras does not necessarily subordinate him to Vishnu as one of the latter's expansions.
+Some Krishna centered traditions accept views that subordinate Krishna to Vishnu.
+This view has been explained as a way to accommodating Krishna's human story within the composite Vaishnava theological perspective.
+However inclusion of Krishna in the list of avataras does not necessarily subordinate him to Vishnu as one of the Vishnu's expansions.
 Early authors, such as 12th century Jayadeva considered dasavatara to be principal incarnations of Krishna, rather than Vishnu.

-The prime supporters of the Krishna-centered theology, Gaudiya Vaishnavas and followers of the Vallabha Sampradaya and Nimbarka Sampradaya, use the Gopala Tapani Upanishad, Vedanta Sutras and other Hindu scriptures such as the Bhagavata Purana as in verse 1.3.28 and the Brahma Vaivarta Purana, among others, to support their view that Krishna is indeed the Svayam Bhagavan.
-This belief was summarized by the 16th century author Jiva Goswami in some of his works, such as Krishna-sandarbha.
+Krishna-centered traditions such as Gaudiya Vaishnavas and followers of the Vallabha Sampradaya and Nimbarka Sampradaya, use the Gopala Tapani Upanishad, Vedanta Sutras and other Hindu scriptures such as the Bhagavata Purana verse 1.3.28, and the Brahma Vaivarta Purana, among others to support the view that Krishna is Svayam Bhagavan.
+This interpretation was summarized by the 16th century author Jiva Goswami in some of his works, such as Krishna-sandarbha.

 In the sixth book of the Hindu epic Mahābhārata, the Bhishma Parva (where the Bhagavad Gita is part of), Krishna offers numerous quotations that reaffirm the belief that he himself is the Svayam Bhagavan.
 Verse 7.7 of the Bhagavad Gita, is often used to support the opinion that Krishna himself is the Svayam Bhagavan, and that no impersonal form of Brahman supersedes his existence, as it is a common view that Bhagavad Gita was propounding Krishna-theism before first major proponents of monism.

 Other pervading understandings of the position of Svayam Bhagavan asserted in the Gita are connected to, non-Krishna-centered, traditions.
 One tradition follows predominately the views of Sankaracharya commentary on Brahma Sutras and is referred as maya-vad which justifies Svayam Bhagavan supremacy by a concept of power, wisdom or illusionary maya.

 The second alternative understanding of the evident supremacy of Svayam Bhagavan in the Gita, is a popular view on Krishna being the highest and fullest Avatar of the Lord, Vishnu or Narayana.
 "The Bhagavad Gita depicts Krishna not only as Brahman but also as an 'Avatar of Vishnu' and the friend of Arjuna."
 In summary in accordance with this view Svayam Bhagavan Krishna is considered to be the purna-avatara (full incarnation) of Vishnu or, according to some, the universal Narayana who transcends even Brahman.

 Supremacy or a concept of originality is often referred to in the words of Krishna himself, as for example, the theologian Abhinavagupta, in another tradition of Hinduism, introduces a quotation from the Bhagavad-gita of 'I', Krishna referencing Himself as the highest Self who transcends the perishable and imperishable.